Culture of Jersey

 The culture of Jersey is the culture of the Bailiwick of Jersey.
-Jersey has a mixed Franco-British culture, however modern Jersey is culture is very dominated by British cultural influences and has also been influenced by immigrant communities such as the Bretons and the Portuguese (mainly from Madeira).
+Jersey has a mixed Franco-British culture; however, modern Jersey culture is dominated by British cultural influences and has also been influenced by immigrant communities such as the Bretons and the Portuguese (mainly from Madeira).

 Jersey's culture is strongly influenced by its distinct political culture, such as having its own currency and postal service, and its important industries such as agriculture and finance.

 Languages

 Jersey is predominantly English-speaking, with English forming the main cultural and official language of Jersey people and government.
-However, French remains a co-official language, due to its historic use as the language of civil affairs in the island.
+However, French remains a co-official language due to its use as the language of civil affairs in the island.
 Due to immigration, many islanders' first language is now Portuguese.

 Jèrriais, the island's Norman language, is spoken by a minority of the population, although it was the majority language in the 19th century.
 Among those who still speak the language one can identify the parish of origin of a speaker by differences in phonology and lexis.
 There has recently been a push, especially from the Government of Jersey, to keep Jèrriais as a living language.
 This includes Jèrriais lessons at all Government primary schools.

-Most common places names in Jersey are in Jèrriais (such as La Ville-ès-Renauds), though some have been gallicised (e.g. Les Quennevais) and most pronunciations have been anglicised.
-The notable exception is all the parishes and their, which are usually in English (though French and Jèrriais forms exist).
-Roads names are in French or Jèrriais, except in the town area and some other new developments around the island.
+Most common place names in Jersey are in Jèrriais (such as La Ville-ès-Renauds), though some have been gallicised (e.g., Les Quennevais) and most pronunciations have been anglicised.
+The notable exception is all the parishes, which are usually in English (though French and Jèrriais forms exist).
+Road names are in French or Jèrriais, except in the town area and some other new developments around the island.